Tatsunori Hara

-Career
+Tatsunori Hara (原 辰徳, Hara Tatsunori) is a Japanese former professional baseball infielder and manager.
+He played 15 seasons in Nippon Professional Baseball (NPB) for the Yomiuri Giants, and also spent 17 seasons as the club's manager.

+Playing career

-Hara played for the Giants during his professional baseball career from 1981 to 1995.
+Hara was born in Sagamihara, Kanagawa.
+He played for the Giants during his professional baseball career from 1981 to 1995.
 He won the Central League Rookie of the Year award in 1981 and the Central League MVP in 1983.
 A hugely popular member of the Giants, during his playing career he was frequently the subject of newspaper, magazines, and television profiles.

+Coaching career

 Hara previously managed the Giants from 2002 to 2003, and again from 2006 until his abrupt resignation at the end of the 2015 season.
 During those tenures, he led the Giants to seven Central League pennants and three Japan Series championships.
 In October 2018, he was rehired as Giants manager for three seasons after Yoshinobu Takahashi announced his intention to step down.

 Hara led the Japan national baseball team to victory in the final of the 2009 World Baseball Classic.

-He manager total 1104 won, 823 defeated, include Japan Series (2002 2009 and 2013 take title) and climax series on total won 57.2 percent total 16 years as April 2, 2022.
+On July 30, 2019, Hara won his 1,000th game as a manager after the Giants beat the Hiroshima Carp, becoming the 13th manager in the history of the NPB to win 1,000 games.

+On October 4, 2023, Hara announced that he would again be stepping down as manager, and named Shinnosuke Abe as his replacement.
+In his total tenure as a manager, he won 1,220 games while losing 355 games with 89 ties.